temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 <!--SNIPSTART python-money-transfer-project-template-workflows-->
 <!--SNIPEND-->

-- The `MoneyTransferWorkflow` Class takes in transaction details.
+- The `MoneyTransferWorkflow` class takes in transaction details.
 It executes Activities to withdraw and deposit the money.
 It also returns the results of the process.

 - The `MoneyTransfer` function accepts an `input` variable of the type `PaymentDetails`.
 This is a data structure holding details that the Workflow uses to perform the money transfer.